Fixing that which is broken and making everything else awesome!

-Effective learning doesn't work like that however.
+Effective problem solving doesn't work like that however.
 Don't be lazy.
 Read all the material, don't just skim it.
 Often the difference between something working and not is a little detail you have missed.
 You may get something that works by skimming but if you don't understand why it works then you won't be able to adapt it easily to other scenarios.

 Panic is the initial reaction to many when faced with a problem.
-The seasoned problem solver however is calm and relaxed in the face of problems as they know that solutions exist and with the right approach (outlined below) they will triumph.
+The seasoned problem solver however is calm and relaxed in the face of problems as they know that solutions always exist and with the right approach (outlined below) they will triumph.

 (The exception to this is velociraptors.
 If you find yourself looking into the steely cold eyes of one or more of these I don't like your chances.
 Unless, of course, Chuck Norris happens to be standing next to you.)

 It is much easier to solve a series of small problems as opposed to one large problem.
 Often we try to just solve the problem in one go as we think this will be quicker and involve less work.
-This can come back to bite you however as you end up spending more time trying to figure out where you went wrong than you gained.
+This can come back to bite you however as you end up spending more time, trying to figure out where you went wrong, than you gained.